 One director might take notes constantly when they love your audition; another might only scribble notes when they hate your performance.

 Breaking Down a Director’s Audition Behavior

-Behaviors are not always a good indicator of how an audition is going.
+First of all: behaviors are not always a good indicator of how an audition is going.
 Imagine this situation: you’re in a musical theatre audition.
-The director looks at you when you start to sing — then, she looks down at her notes and never looks up at your again.
+The director looks at you when you start to sing — then, she looks down at her notes and never looks up at you again.

 That’s a bad sign, right?
 Not necessarily.
 It might mean that she’s: